-Northwest Redwater (NWR) and Nutrien are supply partners for the ACTL Project able to provide 4,400 tonnes per day of high purity CO₂.
-Pure CO₂ is generated through the various industrial processes, including steam methane reforming and gasification.
+Two industrial facilities located in Alberta’s Industrial Heartland are the anchor CO₂ supply partners for the ACTL system.
+The North West Redwater Partnership (NWR) Sturgeon Refinery and Nutrien’s Redwater Fertilizer Facility provide ~1.6 million tonnes per year of high purity CO₂.
 The CO₂ is captured, separated and compressed in preparation for transportation through the ACTL pipeline.

-Captured CO₂ will be utilized by Enhance Energy and injected into depleted oil reservoirs for enhanced oil recovery (EOR), kick-starting an innovative new industry of converting a waste product of the oil sands and other industries into a valuable by-product.
-Enhance is the owner and operator of the Clive field in Alberta where the first EOR project will be implemented, where an additional 15-20% of the original oil in place in the reservoir is expected to be recovered.
+Captured CO₂ is being utilized by Enhance Energy and injected into depleted oil reservoirs for enhanced oil recovery (EOR), kick-starting an innovative new industry of converting an industrial waste product into a valuable feedstock.
+Enhance is the owner and operator of the Clive field in Alberta where CO₂ will recover 15-20% of the original oil in place trapped within the reservoir before being permanently stored.

-The process of enhanced oil recovery using CO₂ is not new: industry has nearly 50 years of experience with injected CO₂ for enhanced oil recovery in the continental U.S. The CO₂ is injected into a carefully selected hydrocarbon reservoir, which results in oil being flushed from the pore spaces in the reservoir rock and ‘pushed’ to the production wells where it is pumped to the surface and recovered.
+The process of EOR using CO₂ is not new: industry has nearly 50 years of experience with injected CO₂ for EOR in the continental U.S. The CO₂ is injected into a carefully selected hydrocarbon reservoir, which results in oil being flushed from the pore spaces in the reservoir rock and ‘pushed’ to the production wells where it is pumped to the surface and recovered.